Safeguarding and Anti-Bullying – The Theale Green Way

 At Theale Green School we are committed to working with our students to promote pro-social behaviour, following our core values, that of “respect”.
 We will provide support and guidance to both victims of bullying, to ensure they feel safe and supported within school and the wider community and also to perpetrators, in the understanding that support and education will result in sustained changes in behaviour.

 The anti-bullying procedures provide a clear staged approach to anti-bullying, and parents/carers will be informed of the progress at each stage of the process.
-Should you have any concerns regarding any student at Theale Green School being bullied please contact either the student’s Tutor in the first instance.
+Should you have any concerns regarding any student at Theale Green School being bullied please contact your child’s Tutor, Head of Year or send an email to speakup@thealegreen.w-berks.sch.uk

 Sources of Advice for Parents/Carers